Tenza/configurations/CoreOS DevOps/CoreOS Installations.md

 CoreOS is a distribution that targets container enviroments.
 Unlike other distributions, it is not really expected any interaction with CoreOS itself, other than managing containers.
 CoreOS comes with minimal packages pre-installed, and a package manager is not available by default.

 After installing CoreOS, all commands will be run through SSH, even locally on the VirtualBox installation.
-This way it will be possible to simply copy-paste commands, with any terminal, and have the host keyboard layout working as intended.
+This way it will be possible to simply copy-paste commands, with any SSH client, and have the host keyboard layout working as intended.

 ### CoreOS Development VirtualBox Installation under Linux